ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 # `Sphere` in Python

--   The intersection between the ray $O + t \vec d$ and the sphere is determined by the discriminant
+-   [We found](tomasi-ray-tracing-08a.html#ray-sphere-intersection) that the intersection is determined by the discriminant

     $$
     \frac\Delta4 = \left(\vec O \cdot \vec d\right)^2 - \left\|\vec d\right\|^2\cdot \left(\left\|\vec O\right\|^2 - 1\right).